VivaRado/Advent/README.md

 ### **Introduction / Phase Introduction / Planning Phase / Safe Planning / Project Plan / Delivery**

-Advent Pro Variable is delivered in 4 weight, 4 italic and 4 width Masters, generating 24 instances, variable formats come in flavors with segmented axes and a definitive version which includes all axes (wght,wdth,ital).
+Advent Pro Variable is delivered in 4 weight, 8 italic and 4 width Masters, variable formats come in flavors with segmented axes and a definitive version which includes all axes (wght,wdth,ital).

 The delivered font files are provided in UFO, OTF, EFO and VAR TTF

 [All the above files are available here](https://github.com/VivaRado/Advent/blob/master/font_source/UFOs).

+To keep things simple for the initial release, we don't generate intermediate instances as standalone OTFs, this brings the total of available weights deriging from only the masters to 16.

 ---